Temple of Jupiter Feretrius: Origins and Roman Republican period

+that such a slaying is highly unlikely under prevailing conditions of warfare, and that the rules need to be relaxed to award the honour even to the greatest general of the day".
+Caesar died without having used the permission.

+Imperial period

 Cornelius Nepos says that, by the middle of the first century BC, the temple had lost its roof after many years of neglect.
 It was rebuilt by the emperor Augustus, acting upon the suggestion of Titus Pomponius Atticus.
-In the emperor's autobiography, Res Gestae Divi Augusti, this project appears on the list of renovations which Augustus sponsored in Rome.
+The project may have been linked to Augustus's revival of the Fetial priesthood, which he used to declare war on Ptolemaic Egypt.
+In the emperor's autobiography, Res Gestae Divi Augusti, the temple appears on the list of buildings which Augustus renovated in Rome.
 During the same period as the rebuilding, Augustus inspected the contents of the temple to settle a dispute.
 The general Crassus had killed an enemy commander and wished to dedicate the man's armor as spolia opima.
 Augustus, not intending that an ambitious nobleman should receive this rare honor, declared that nobody with a rank less than Roman consul was eligible to offer the spolia to Jupiter Feretrius.
 All prior historians had said that Aulus Cornelius Cossus was only a tribune at the time he made his offering, but Augustus claimed that the temple held an inscription referring to Cossus as "consul".
 Modern historians consider this claim "probably spurious".
 The episode suggests to the scholar L. Richardson, jr., that the temple interior was not accessible to more than a select few Romans.

-If still in use by the 4th century, the temple would have been closed during the persecution of pagans in the late Roman Empire.
+According to Cassius Dio, Augustus intended the Temple of Mars Ultor to assume the traditional functions of the Temple of Jupiter Feretrius.
+It was in this new building (whose door bore a depiction of Romulus dedicating the spolia opima) that the emperor placed the reclaimed aquilae from the Battle of Carrhae.
+The Temple of Jupiter Feretrius ceases to be mentioned by Roman historians after 20 BC.
+If still in use by the 4th century, it would have been closed during the persecution of pagans in the late Roman Empire.
 No trace of it has survived into the modern era.